cittadhammo/dhammacharts/README.md

     should be processed into thumbnail of different size, map moisaic, lightbox depending on the layout chosen.

+### searchAndMaps script

+This script scans all markdown files in your content folder to find images listed in their frontmatter.
+For each image, it copies the original and creates three resized thumbnails.
+If the image is marked as a map, it generates map tiles and records the image’s dimensions in `maps.yml`, updating existing entries or adding new ones.

 ## Obsidian

 THe content folder can be edited via Obsidian.
 Actually, a vault containing content is stored on another repo that when a commit is pushed it get sync with this one.

-## intstall
+## install

-Pineaple Jekyll temaplte for this website
+Pineaple Jekyll template for this website

 Run: `jekyll serve` no need to `bundle install` or `bundle exec jekyll serve` on this repo.